-These packs will carry it all - from books to important papers, extra clothing, electronics, sunglasses, pens and pencils, passports and maps, or water bottles.
-In essence we are talking about a cross between a briefcase and a school bag, but made by the leading gear manufacturers to fit your lifestyle.
+These packs will carry it all - from books to paper work, extra clothing, electronics, sunglasses, pens and pencils, passports and maps - and will even have room for water bottles.
+They all seem to feature multiple compartments and a myriad of pockets designed to hold everything you might carry with you while out in the city or on the trails.
+In essence, we are talking about a cross between a briefcase and a school bag, made by the leading gear manufacturers in an effort to fit your lifestyle.
 Each of these bags includes two shoulder straps and are meant to be worn on the back.

-We noticed that the models we reviewed tended to fit into one of two categories.
-They were either a laptop backpack or a backpack that could carry a laptop.
+We noticed that the backpacks we reviewed tended to fit into one of two categories.
+Contenders were either a laptop backpack or a backpack that could carry a laptop.
 The first type are designed around the computer in particular, with all the backpack's features centered on this as its primary function.
 These bags were made for people who need to take their computer to and from work or school every day.
 The second type - a backpack which can also carry a laptop - included far fewer work or school related features for organization, and tended to have less effective systems for computer protection.
 However, these backpacks were often more versatile and were usually the ones we would pick for other activities than simply going to work.
 We wouldn't recommend this type of bag as an everyday commuter bag, although many of them were still great products.

 Criteria For Evaluation

 In order to decide which of the bags we tested was the best overall, we chose six criteria by which to evaluate and compare each one.
-The criteria are comfort, protection, storage, versatility, style, and water resistance.
+The criteria are comfort, protection, storage, ease of use, style, and water resistance.
 To better help you understand what specific things we tested for in each of these categories, how we tested for them, and which backpacks fared best and worst, we have broken down and described each category below.

 Laptops are fragile and expensive machines and need to be protected from knocks and blows that could potentially damage or break them.
 The most common types of padding were plastic sheaths or plates and simple foam pads.
 It seems obvious that there should be protection on all sides, yet many of the padding systems we tested left large gaps in the protection.
 A critical area for padding is of course the bottom of the pouch which the laptop rests against.